FAQs - Synthetic nitrogen reporting

 With the National Environmental Standards for Freshwater in place from 2020 the records of synthetic nitrogen fertiliser use will need to be part of your Due Diligence for potential farm purchase.

-If you have not purchased or applied synthetic fertiliser in the 1 June 2022 to 30 June 2022 period, and do not have records from the previous owner, please record the synthetic nitrogen use as ‘zero’ in your fertiliser supplier’s tool (HawkEye or MyBallance) or the N-Cap Webform supplied by the regional sector.
+If you have not purchased or applied synthetic fertiliser in the 1 July 2022 to 30 June 2023 period, and do not have records from the previous owner, please record the synthetic nitrogen use as ‘zero’ in your fertiliser supplier’s tool (HawkEye or MyBallance) or the N-Cap Webform supplied by the regional sector.
 Your complete record for the next season will be required.

 I’ve used different areas of my farm for grazing and cropping, how do I record this?

 There is good guidance available from the Ministry for the Environment (MfE) about how to record synthetic nitrogen use for these different land uses.
-The guidance from the MfE website is available at: environment.govt.nz/publications/ncap-dairy-farms
+The guidance from the MfE website is at: environment.govt.nz/publications/ncap-dairy-farms

 What is the difference between recording and reporting synthetic nitrogen use?